i-namekawa/Pymagor/README.md

 Supported platform(s)
 ------
-Pymagor is made with Python and cross-platform libraries.
-However, at moment, the primaly target platform is Windows XP/7, alghtough it will be relatively easy to support Linux and Mac.
+Pymagor is built upon Python and cross-platform libraries, meaning that it will be relatively easy to support Linux and Mac.
+However, at moment, Windows XP/7 is supported.
 * MS-Windows 7, XP (win8 not tested)
-* (Ubuntu, may need a few adjustments)
+* (Ubuntu? a previous version worked under Lucid. it may still work?)
 * (Mac?
-I do not have one)
+I do not have one to test)

 Installation